PoisotLab/ms_networkary_classifiers/README.md

 $\rho S^2$ interactions (where $S$ is the species richness), and $(1-\rho) S^2$ non-interactions.
 Therefore, the vector describing the *true* state of the network (assumed to be an unweighted, directed network) is a column vector
-$\mathbf{o}^T = [\rho, (1-\rho)]$ (we can safely drop the $S^2$ terms, as we will work on the confusion matrix, which ends up expressing *relative* values).
+$\mathbf{o}^T = [\rho, \qquad (1-\rho)]$ (we can safely drop the $S^2$ terms,
+as we will work on the confusion matrix, which ends up expressing *relative* values).
 We will apply skill and bias to this matrix, and measure how a selection of performance metrics respond to changes in these values, in order to assess their suitability for model evaluation.

 ## Confusion matrix with skill and bias